-- Nehphesh is translated soul only 72 times.

-- Nehphesh is not translated soul 798 times.

-- o Of the 473 times nehphesh is translated "soul" in the King James Version, it was removed 401 times in the New International Version.
+- Nehphesh is translated soul only 72 times. - o Nehphesh is not translated soul 798 times. - o Of the 473 times nehphesh is translated "soul" in the King James Version, it was removed 401 times in the New International Version.

-Nehphesh is translated in the King James Version into about 40 words; one Hebrew word is translated (or mistranslated) into nouns, pronouns, verbs, adjectives, adverbs, etc. Nehphesh is used about 870 times and was changed into many words by the translators as they chose to with the translators of the many version of the Bible all choosing many times to translate it difference.
+Nehphesh is translated in the King James Version into about 40 words; one Hebrew word is translated (or mistranslated) into nouns, pronouns, verbs, adjectives, adverbs, etc. Of 870 times nehphesh is used in the Hebrew it was changed into many words by the translators of many versions as they chose to, and all choosing many times to translate it difference even in the same passage.
 By today's meaning of "soul" and "life" they means two completely difference things, they are not synonymous.

 In the King James Version Nehphesh is translated:

 - 1. Soul about 473 times

 - 2. Life about 122 times

 - 3. Person about 26 times

 - 4. Mind about 15 times

 - 5. Heart about 15 times

 - 6. Personal pronouns 44 + times yourselves, themselves, her, me, he, his, himself

-- 7. All others, about 200 times man, creature, living being, fish, own, any, living thing, living creatures, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, deadly
+- 7. All others, about 200 times man, creature, living being, fish, own, any, living thing, living creatures, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, deadly.
+Can any word have this many totally difference meaning?
+If it did could anyone know which one was being used; it is evidence that the translators of the many translations did not.

-In all 870 times this word is used it is associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
-None of the 870 times are an immortal, immaterial, inter something in a person that has no substance; souls (nehpheshs) are the living being (persons, animals, or any living thing) that can die, be killed, or is already be dead; although its use is often hid from the English readers by the way it was translated or mistranslated.
+In all 870 times that nehpheshs is used it is always associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
+None of the 870 times it is not an immortal, immaterial, inter something in a person that has no substance; souls (nehpheshs) are the living being (persons, animals, or any living thing) that can die, be killed, or is already dead; although it's use is often hid from the English readers by the way it was translated or mistranslated.